|

 different way to the way that it's used by search engines.

+Enough said about that.
 However, I've always believed that your

 web pages should be tightly focused around specific keywords/phrases